dephrat/PuzzleSolver/README.md

 ## Puzzle Solver

 ### Overview
 This project was created to find solutions to a puzzle, in which 9 pieces have to be placed into a 10x10 grid.
-I implemented both single- and multi-threaded solving with a thread pool, as well as some barebones benchmarking to compare them.
+I implemented both single- and multi-threaded solving with a thread pool, as well as some barebones benchmarking to compare the two approaches.

 ### Build & Run:
 - `cd` into the repo